John C. Rodrigue

-Professor Rodrigue joined Stonehill's faculty in 2007 as the Lawrence and Theresa Salameno Professor.
-He previously taught at Louisiana State University and was an editor on the Freedmen and Southern Society Project at the University of Maryland.
-He received his Ph.D. in from Emory University, under the direction of Prof. James L. Roark.
+John Rodrigue joined Stonehill's faculty in 2007 as the Lawrence and Theresa Salameno Professor of History.
+He previously taught at Louisiana State University, and he was an editor on the Freedmen and Southern Society Project at the University of Maryland.

-His teaching and research interests focus on nineteenth-century United States history, in particular the Civil War and Reconstruction era, slavery and emancipation, the U.S. South, and African-American history.
+His teaching and research focus on nineteenth-century United States history and Southern history, in particular the Civil War and Reconstruction era, and slavery and emancipation.